B2B Sales Strategy27 min read

 1. Treating Signals Like a Lead List

-2. Monitoring Only One Platform
+2. Monitoring Only One Channel

 3. Ignoring Signal Decay